loodse/kubernetes-lab/examples/redmine/README.md

 - Use a LoadBalancer or NodePort service
 - Deploy a MySQL with a PersistentVolumeClaim
 - Use a Service for the MySQL
+- Replace the MySQL Deployment with a stateful set and with volumeClaimTemplates.

 ## Hints